eslint-functional/eslint-plugin-functional/docs/rules/no-expression-statement.md

-# Using expressions to cause side-effects not allowed (no-expression-statement)
+# Using expressions to cause side-effects not allowed (no-expression-statements)

 This rule checks that the value of an expression is assigned to a variable and thus helps promote side-effect free (pure) functions.